reagul/Jenkins-VS7-K8s/README.md

 > Before proceeding, consider returning to the Plugin Manager, searching for "docker" in the list of available plugins and repeating the previous process for installing plugins: "docker-build-step" and "Docker"

+### Running Jenkins Pipelines.

+There are code samples under the JenkinsScriptFiles that can be used to run some sample pipelines.

 ### Configuring the Kubernetes Credentials and Plugin

 From the Jenkins Dashboard select **Credentials**>**System**>**Global credentials (unrestricted)**>**Add Credentials** \